-3.7 Forum for Information Exchange between Regional Body/ Compact Council Members local management issues related to the jurisdictional implementation of the Agreement/Compact in order to share best practices, identify common questions, request informal feedback on management questions, and discuss local management strategies.
+3.7 Forum for Information Exchange between Regional Body/Compact Council Members Provide one or two webinars annually for jurisdictions to present and discuss local management issues related to the jurisdictional implementation of the Agreement/Compact in order to share best practices, identify common questions, request informal feedback on management questions, and discuss local management strategies.
 Collaborate with national and international science organizations to share information.